Renewable Energy: Meeting our growing electricity demand while keeping prices low

 Clean electricity supply

-A typical 2 Megawatt wind turbine produces enough electricity to supply around 750 households with electricity.
-This is based on it operating at an average annual output is 35% of the wind farm capacity in Megawatts, which is typical for wind farms in Australia.
-That means a typical small wind farm of 15 turbines will provide power for more than 10,000 homes.
+A typical 3 Megawatt wind turbine produces enough electricity to supply over 1000 households with electricity.
+This is based on it operating at an average annual output of around 35 to 40% of the maximum wind farm capacity, which is typical for wind farms in Australia.
+That means a typical small wind farm of 15 turbines will provide power for more than 15,000 homes.

 A medium scale solar project of 35 to 40 megawatts can also power around 10,000 homes, and takes up just 70 hectares, the size of a medium scale hobby farm.
 Its therefore easily within the scope of regional Australian townships to provide all their energy requirements from solar.